pcsandford/common-style/README.md

 To build run `$gulp build`.
 This will generate a `dist` folder with `css` and `font` folders.

+## Usage
+Install the style-guide using bower `$ bower install rise-vision-style-guide`

+The `dist` folder contains the compiled CSS `css/rise.min.css` and all required fonts.

 ## Documentation
 If you have any questions or problems please don't hesitate to join our lively and responsive community at http://community.risevision.com.